 - Garnish with chopped parsley before serving.

-The success to this dish is to slice the potatoes thin but not too thin.
+- Slice the potatoes thin but not too thin.
 The slices should not be folding when you cut the potato with a knife, but stand firmly.
 The thickness should be about 1/4".
 If you cut the potatoes too thin, they will fall apart as you drain the water and spoon the potatoes into the dish.
 If that happens, it's better to just mash them or if you don't mind they won't have the visible disk shapes, proceed with the recipe.
 They will still be delicious!